nattsw/exercism-ruby/difference-of-squares/README.md

+What I learnt:

+1. Instance variable
+	@value
+2. Integer.upto(value) is a better way to count
+3. There's no need for the 'return' keyword

 # Difference Of Squares

 Find the difference between the sum of the squares and the square of the sums of the first N natural numbers.